Partnership Firm

 What is a Partnership Deed?

-A Partnership Deed is a legal document that defines the terms and conditions of the partnership.
+A Partnership Deed is a legal document that defines all the terms and conditions of a partnership.

 Key Clauses in a Partnership Deed